zebra-chain: The Data Model

 Suggested Exercises

-on the default testnet without reading the comments.
-Hint: the
+default testnet without reading the comments.
+Hint: the tables are in

 orchard/and the other insapling/? - open